Open-Email/MailHTTPS-Protocol/README.md

 Mail/HTTPS retains the traditional addressing scheme used in SMTP-email systems, with minor normalization based on de-facto accepted addressing scheme.
 This dual usage allows for the convenience of seamlessly transitioning between legacy and Mail/HTTPS systems without the need for significant changes in the user experience.In Mail/HTTPS, each domain designates one or more always-online mail agents, much like the Mail Exchange (MX) hosts in SMTP.
 However, unlike MX hosts, these agents do not accept inbound messages from others.
 Instead, they operate in a store-and-forward fashion, only caching outbound messages for retrieval by the intended readers.

 In SMTP-email, addresses are known as “email” addresses because of their specific use for emailing.
 Addresses, however, serve a wider purpose beyond mere message transmission.
 “Email” addresses are today fundamental, easily understood digital identity, functioning as the primary identifier and recovery mechanism throughout the online realm.

 In Mail/HTTPS, addresses represent not only users but also their online accounts, profiles, public information, broadcasts, and data.
 For simplicity, this document refers to what is traditionally called an “email address” simply as an “address.”

 ## Public Profile

 Email originated before the rise of the web and social networking platforms that now dominate our personal and professional interactions.
-In today’s interconnected world, having insights into someone’s current status, availability, and even location is immensely valuable.
+In today's interconnected world, having insights into someone's current status, availability, and even location is immensely valuable.
 This information helps establish effective communication and provides context for interactions.
-Additionally, certain details extend beyond personal contact lists to be publicly visible, enhancing a person’s online presence.
+Additionally, certain details extend beyond personal contact lists to be publicly visible, enhancing a person's online presence.

-In the context of email, it’s crucial to understand if we have the right recipients and their availability before sending messages.
+In the context of email, it's crucial to understand if we have the right recipients and their availability before sending messages.
 Without this awareness, we risk setting incorrect expectations and engaging in ineffective communication.

 Traditional email systems were not designed to accommodate additional information about email address holders.
 To address this limitation, various initiatives introduced proprietary add-ons and standards like Web Finger and BIMI.
 These efforts aimed to provide user information, profile data, or brand images within email communications.
 However, widespread adoption of these solutions failed to materialize.
 Consequently, the most common approach to include supplementary information became adding substantial footers to emails or relying on provider-dependent profiles and profile images, lacking standardized enhanced email address information and metadata presentation.

 Mail/HTTPS builds on previous efforts to enhance email functionality by introducing user profiles.
 Each address is linked to a public profile hosted at a standardized URI, which can be directly derived from the email address itself.
-Profile management is handled by each individual’s mail agents, providing a decentralized yet standardized method for distributing profile information.
+Profile management is handled by each individual's mail agents, providing a decentralized yet standardized method for distributing profile information.

 Public profiles are not only operationally needed for distributing public cryptographic keys, but they also serve as a trust establishing element in the OpenEmail network.